Politics of Solomon Islands: Executive branch

-The King of Solomon Islands is represented in Solomon Islands by a governor general who acts on the advice of the prime minister and the cabinet.
-The Governor-General of Solomon Islands is elected by parliament.
+The King of Solomon Islands is represented in Solomon Islands by the Governor-General of Solomon Islands who acts on the advice of the prime minister and the cabinet.
+The Governor-General of Solomon Islands is elected by parliament, but formally appointed by His Majesty the King.

 Solomon Islands governments are characterized by weak political parties and highly unstable parliamentary coalitions.
 They are subject to frequent votes of no confidence, and government leadership changes frequently as a result.
 Cabinet changes are common.

 The Prime Minister, elected by Parliament, chooses the other members of the cabinet.
 Each ministry is headed by a cabinet member, who is assisted by a permanent secretary, a career public servant, who directs the staff of the ministry.
 The cabinet consists of the Prime Minister and ministers of executive departments.
 They answer politically to the House of Assembly.

-Attorney General of Solomon Islands
+Attorneys-General of Solomon Islands

-As described in the Constitution of Solomon Islands (1978), the Attorney General is appointed by the Judicial and Legal Service Commission and acts as the principal legal adviser to the Government.
+As described in the Constitution of the Solomon Islands (1978), the Attorney-General is appointed by the Judicial and Legal Service Commission and acts as the principal legal adviser to the Government.
 The Attorney General of Solomon Islands may serve in an advisory capacity to the parliament, but does not possess any voting rights.

-Solicitor General of Solomon Islands
+Solicitors-General of the Solomon Islands

-The Solicitor General of Solomon Islands is the law officer that is below the Attorney General of Solomon Islands.
+The Solicitor General of the Solomon Islands is the law officer that is below the Attorney-General of the Solomon Islands.